mnot/I-D/http-proxy-problem/draft.md

 # Principles for Consideration {#principles}

-Every HTTP connection has (at least) three major stakeholders; the user (through their agent), the origin server (possibly using gateways such as a CDN) and the network that the user uses to access the origin.
+Every HTTP connection has at least three major stakeholders; the user (through their agent), the origin server (possibly using gateways such as a CDN) and the networks that the user uses to access the origin.

-Currently, the rights of these stakeholders are defined by how the Web is deployed.
-Most notably, networks sometimes change content because they're able to.
-On the other hand, if they change it too much, origin servers will start using encryption.

-Changing the way that HTTP operates therefore has the potential to re-balance the capabilities and rights of the various stakeholders.
+Currently, the capabilities of these stakeholders are defined by how the Web is deployed.
+Most notably, networks sometimes change content.
+If they change it too much, origin servers will start using encryption.
+Changing the way that HTTP operates therefore has the potential to re-balance the capabilities of the various stakeholders.

 This section proposes several straw-man principles for consideration as the basis of those changes.
 Their sole purpose here is to provoke discussion.